 2. Why are matching gifts important?

-At first glance, it’s pretty easy to see why nonprofits love matching gifts: essentially, it’s free money for your cause.
+At first glance, it’s pretty easy to see why nonprofits love matching gifts: essentially, it’s free money for their causes.

 Benefits for Nonprofit Organizations